-What does Fitter Happier mean?
+What do you think Fitter Happier means?

 Radiohead: Fitter Happier Meaning